JUNE 12, 2026

 Maine’s annual precipitation is generally increasing, yet parts of the state have experienced “extreme drought”, as defined by the U.S. Drought Monitor, in three of the last ten years.
 These droughts represent extreme hydrologic conditions which have wide ranging impacts, from industry to public health.
 Stakeholders work together to respond to current drought impacts and build resilience for future droughts.
 Lake water storage is of specific concern because of the reliance of public water systems on surficial water sources.
 Furthermore, drought conditions influence lake water quality and, in cases, have been associated with algal blooms.
 This presentation will discuss the hydrologic conditions which define Maine’s droughts, the hydrologic connectivity between lakes and groundwater, and drought impacts to lake water quality, namely how drought can promote the mobilization of phosphorus from soils into surface waters.

-Ivonne Vasquez
+Ivonne Vazquez

 Ivonne Vazquez is passionate about native plants, herbs, pollinators, DIY, sustainability, the environment, and sharing gardening knowledge.
 She is most often found outdoors using her skills as a former Master Gardener Volunteer, Licensed Registered Maine Guide/Recreation, Basic Gardening Instructor at Bangor (Maine) Adult Community Education, and native plant nursery owner at Bas Rouge Farm & Forge, Orono, Maine.